eleonen/tech_industry_mental_health_analysis/README.md

 1. **Missing Values:** Cleaned and inspected null entries, particularly in open-ended responses.
 2. **Duplicates:** Verified that no duplicate rows exist in the dataset.
-3. **Outliers:** Identified outliers in survey years (2014 and 2019) based on participation rates.
+3. **Outliers:** No outliers were identified using the IQR method.

 ## **Analysis Highlights**

 #### **Sampling Bias**
 - **Age Distribution:** Respondents predominantly aged between 25–50, with fewer participants at extremes.
 - **Gender Representation:** Males accounted for ~70%, aligning with tech industry demographics.
-- **Race Distribution:** Majority identified as White, with limited representation from other racial groups.
+- **Race Distribution:** Majority identified as White, with limited representation from other racial groups, with racial data only coming from the USA.

 #### **Mental Health Resources**
 - **Trends Over Time:** Employers providing mental health resources increased significantly between 2014 and 2019.